cretz/stackparam/src/bytecode/README.md

-Taken from https://github.com/xea/rust-jvmti with much thanks.
+Taken from https://github.com/xea/rust-jvmti with many thanks.